YiLimath/YiLimath.github.io/_pages/agent-system/router.md

 different tools and owners, while the caller still expects one response contract.
 Low-confidence or high-risk cases should route to a human queue.

+## Reference basis

+The pattern is Gulli, *Agentic Design Patterns*, Chapter 2.
+It is also treated as a routing workflow in Anthropic's [engineering guide](https://www.anthropic.com/engineering/building-effective-agents) and as model routing, tiered orchestration, and intent routing in Mitra, *System Design for the LLM Era*, Chapters 2 and 6.

 ## Figure

 ![Router pattern](/images/agent-system/03-router.svg)